PARSECworld/ecoecon/README.md

-# ecoecon development 0.0-1
+# ecoecon development 0.0-2

-ecoecon R package for development of a Ecological-Economic spatial metric
+ecoecon R code for development of a Ecological-Economic spatial metric

-# Available functions in ecoecon 0.0-1 are:
+# Available code and functions in ecoecon 0.0-2 are:

-		clusterEcon - Spatial clustering of economic data
+		clusterEcon - Spatial clustering of economic data EcoEcon_NeighborEmbedding - model for neighbor embedding clustering method

-# Available data in ecoecon 0.0-1 are:
+# Available data in ecoecon 0.0-2 are:

 Model development for Oregon (in data directory)